 The Whole Package

 While a bird collar barrier is a necessary part of solving feather destructive behavior, so are developing calming strategies, making environmental adjustments and parrot husbandry changes.
 You can stop feather plucking.
-Learn everything you need to know about parrot feather plucking in the FDB workbook.
+Learn everything you need to know about parrot feather plucking in the The Parrot Feather Plucking Workbook.
 Get your copy today.